peterdell/atariwiki/content/Read_write_or_convert_from_an_Atari_815_Double_Disk_Drive/index.md

+---
+title: Read, write or convert from an Atari 815 Double Disk Drive
+---
 # Read, write or convert from an Atari 815 Double Disk Drive

 One of the major spin-offs from the [The Atari Accountant](https://atariwiki.org/wiki/Wiki.jsp?page=The%20Atari%20Accountant%20Series), thanks to Curt Vendel, is, that we now have the knowledge and technology to read, write and convert data from an Atari 815 Double Disk Drive.